actionschnitzel/PiGro-Aid-/README.md

 Open the Terminal and type `sudo update-alternatives --config x-terminal-emulator`.
 All available terminal emulators are listed. `lxterminal` is the default.

-#### :exclamation: For the time being, PiGro no longer has Ubuntu support.
-With every new Ubuntu release, more and more dependencies are missing and I have to work on work-arounds almost constantly.
-That's not fun.

 ---